amehta7/Crypto-Price-Tracker/README.md

 #### State Management:

-- it explains why I chose React Query for state management, and how it helps to manage server state and make efficient API requests.
+- This section explains why I chose React Query for state management, and how it helps to manage server state and make efficient API requests.
 The documentation also highlights how React Query improves the performance and user experience of the app.

 #### Challenges & Solutions: